alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/moving-to-a-deploy-system-based-on-tfs-build.md

 tags: [TFS Build]
 categories: [Team Foundation Server]
 ---
-Now that Iâ€™m able to deploy to a remote machine a web application thanks to a customized build workflow it is time to move to a real scenario.
-Iâ€™ve blogged about two distinct tasks
+Now that I'm able to deploy to a remote machine a web application thanks to a customized build workflow it is time to move to a real scenario.
+I've blogged about two distinct tasks

 1. [executing arbitrary code with a tfs build](http://www.codewrecks.com/blog/index.php/2010/07/07/use-tfs-2010-build-to-execute-arbitrary-task/)
 2. [deploy an application to a remote server with a custom tfs workflow](http://www.codewrecks.com/blog/index.php/2010/07/10/deploy-remotely-with-tfs-build/)